Colosseum in Rome

 The surviving part of the theatre is three tiers of arches, one on top of the other.
 The whole construction is crowned by the attic, decorated with pilasters of the Corinthian order.
 In the times of Ancient Rome, each arch of the second and the third tier was surrounded by a statue, representing one of the divine patrons of the Latins.

-Inside the original version of the Roman Colosseum
+Inside the Original Version of the Roman Colosseum

 The architects of antiquity had the difficult task of granting easy access to visitors.
 80 entrances were built on the underground floor of the building.
 Seventy-six were intended for ordinary people – the remaining four were for nobles.
 The main northern entrance was reserved for the emperor and his entourage.
 The four “elite” gates were decorated in artificial marble and differed favorably from the standard portals.